Neural Network Acceptability Judgments: CoLA

 \paragraph{Preparing the Data}

 The corpus includes all usable examples from each source.
 We manually remove unacceptable examples falling into any of the excluded categories described in Section \ref{defining}.
 The labels in the corpus are the original authors' acceptability judgments whenever possible.
-When examples appear with non-binary judgments (less than 3\%), we either exclude them (for labels `?' or `\#'), or label them unacceptable (`??' and `*?').
-We also expand examples given with optional or alternate phrases into multiple data points.
-For example \emph{Betsy buttered (*at) the toast} becomes \emph{Betsy buttered the toast} and \emph{*Betsy buttered at the toast}.
+When examples appear with non-Boolean judgments (this occurs in less than 3\% of cases), we either exclude them (for labels `?' or `\#'), or label them unacceptable (`??' and `*?').
+We also expand examples with optional or alternate phrases into multiple data points, e.g.~\emph{Betsy buttered (*at) the toast} becomes \emph{Betsy buttered the toast} and \emph{*Betsy buttered at the toast}.

 In some cases, we change the content of examples slightly.
 To avoid irrelevant complications from out-of-vocabulary words, we restrict CoLA to the 100k most frequent words in the British National Corpus, and edit sentences as needed to remove words outside that set.
 For example, \emph{That new handle unscrews easily} is replaced with \emph{That new handle detaches easily} to avoid the out-of-vocabulary word \emph{unscrews}.
 We make these alterations manually to preserve the author's stated intent, in this case selecting another verb that undergoes the middle voice alternation.